BU-Spark/ds-bcc-tree-canopy/dataset-documentation/DATASETDOC-sp25.md

   * Yes, there are many other datasets that can be used to enrich the analysis that can be done in support of extending the tree ordinance to non-city owned trees, such as data on population density to determine if there are disparities in which residential areas have the most tree canopy coverage.
 Also, parks highly skew the dataset in neighborhoods like Jamaica Plains, which can be accounted for more in future analysis/questions.

   * In addition, our method to distinguish between city-owned and non-city owned trees using the [Citywide Land Audit](https://www.boston.gov/housing/citywide-land-audit) had some short comings as there were parcel differences between the audit and the Tree Canopy Metric datasets, which meant that 34 parcels that were in the audit were not captured in our analysis of tree canopy gain/loss or potential tree canopy area because we didn't have the geospatial datasets to be able to recalculate those metrics.
 A future team could work on a methodology to reconcile these parcel differences or obtain the raw geospatial files from Analyze Boston to retrace how the Tree Canopy Metrics dataset did calculate gain/loss and potential tree canopy area fields from the LIDAR scans.

+  * Current mechanisms: GitHub repository (with README, DATASETDOC.md, and Jupyter Notebooks) is already set up for version control and collaboration.Others could fork the GitHub repository to add newer data (e.g., post-2019 tree canopy layers).
+They can correct ownership classifications as updated data becomes available.
+They could also integrate additional datasets like newer EJ communities files, future canopy assessments, or population data.

 *Other*